Kids Wine

 a month and nourished them to health.
 The whole bottle would have saved over

-1,200 children or fed 42 of them for a month.
+1,260 children or fed 42 of them for a month.

 which you wouldn't wash your feet - is for her family, including her

-would pay for digging a well from which fresh water can be pumped for her
+children, to drink.
+Digging a well from which fresh water can be pumped for her

 Also, please be reminded that alcohol is an acquired taste.
-The finer you drink, the
+The finer you drink, the finer you have to

 That doesn't mean your taste buds are happier, but just that you need to spend more money to keep them happy.

-spending more money to make your taste buds only more demanding, why not use the money saved to save the lives of children - tens, hundreds and even thousands of
+spending more money to make your taste buds only more demanding, why not use the money saved to save the

 them?
 Instead of

-Chateau Cheval Blanc, why not buy
+Chateau Cheval Blanc, why not drink

 Chateau Neuf du Pape?
-Or instead of
+Instead of

 Sancerre or